Oxygen consumption compared to carbon dioxide emissions

 How much oxygen does a car burn/consume/breathe?

 Below you can see an illustration that is drawn to scale.
 The volume of oxygen burned per gallon of gas is actually bigger than the car itself.
-Under ideal circumstances, a car burns 1866 times more oxygen than gasoline as measured by volume, 3.51 times as much as measured by weight, 12.5 times more as measured by molecules.
+Under ideal circumstances, a car burns 1866 times more oxygen than gasoline as measured by volume, 3.51 times as much as measured by weight, and 12.5 times more as measured by molecules.
 The illustration below shows a cube of pure oxygen, but since only 20.95% of the atmosphere is oxygen, the actual volume of air that would be drained of oxygen is about 5 times bigger.

 To make matters worse, the combustion engine is probably the most inefficient invention ever made.
 Poor combustion can lead to even worse pollutants being created, like carbon monoxide and even raw gas fumes.
 Spilled gas and pollutants still react with oxygen as if it is being burned.
 And, there are hidden costs.
-Almost all energy production burns oxygen, so the energy used to create the car itself and the transportation infrastructure also burn oxygen.
+Almost all energy production burns oxygen, so the energy used to create the car itself and the transportation infrastructure also burns oxygen.
 So the actual amount of oxygen consumed by a car is much higher.

 Here’s an analogy: The average horsepower of a car is about 200, which is the actual amount of work 200 hundred draft horses can do.
 The term horsepower arose when the steam engine was invented; business owners wanted to know how many horses the engine could replace.
 So, in a very real way, your car consumes as much oxygen as 200 horses.
 Imagine that the next time you drive down the road!
 Then imagine all the other vehicles on the highway and the number of horses that would be!